wdcurry/mvxConsole/README.md

 * The tranquil life in San Miguel de Allende, Mex
 * MultiversX, for changing my life!
 * coffee, did i mention coffee?
+* Btw, feel free to stake your EGLD with us (ApeStaking.com).
+Smaller Staking Providers offer you similar ROI AND we are essential to the true decentralization of the most amazing tech in the blockchains space: MultiversX.